-- The soil is poor and needs lots of nutrition.
-The early priorities are digging over and stone removal; - Compost will be provided by the local council, for a small fee.
-The compost has been recycled from green waste collected around the area; - A variety of fruit bushes have been donated by a local resident and they will be planted to provide some autumnal colour and harvest.
+- The soil is in poor condition and needs lots of nutrition.
+The early priorities are digging over the plots and putting on vast quantities of manure.
+This has been donated. - There is a lot of bedrock and stone to be removed from each plot.
+A number of plot holders have re-cycled this rock to form edging along the footpaths and walls for raised beds. - Future compost will be provided by the local council, for a small fee.
+The compost has been recycled from green waste collected around the area: - a variety of fruit bushes have been donated by a local resident and they will be planted to provide some autumnal colour and harvest.